mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- Taking a more focused view of the activity here would be implementing a game design pattern - e.g. adding keys and doors pattern in this case.
 On the level of action, creating a graphical asset of a key and adding this to the level design.
 The operation would be the exporting the graphical asset as a suitable file format from graphical design tool and uploading it to the code authoring tool. -->

+In this interaction the parent is focused on completing the action of creating a graphical asset of a hazard as part of the activity of adding the GDP of including a hazard into the game.
+Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot initially follow or replicate.
 The process of explaining this to her parent would be more time consuming.
 There may also be a power dynamic happening as well with the child enjoying showing proficiency without sharing the process perhaps as a performative demonstration agency or growing status within this community.

 We can explore this behaviour from the child's perspective using terms from Activity Theory.
 The process of exporting and importing has become an 'operation' for Ne through repeated practice.

-In this interaction the parent is focused on completing the action of creating a graphical asset of a hazard as part of the activity of adding the GDP of including a hazard into the game.
 We can see that the operation of changing pen colours on the graphical tool is one which the child has been able to translate into a effortless process whereas the parent is still consciously building her competency.

-<!-- While the final an operation for some participants it would be a more conscious process, for others it has become second nature. -->

 Ne has operationalised the process and it becomes part of the toolset of practices that she can draw on.
 Mi also benefits, as she is able to draw on the expertise of her child to undertake that process.
 She is also keen to develop her own competency as indicated by her asking child to explain the process.

+<!-- While the final an operation for some participants it would be a more conscious process, for others it has become second nature. -->
 <!-- This is seen in a similar example.
 As a common example the process of "getting it in the game".

     Mi - Ne!, Ne!
 Ne.